-In Y1, reading folders are sent home each Friday to be returned by the following Wednesday.
-Curriculum Homework is sent home in homework books each Friday to be returned next Monday.

-At the Key Stage One Curriculum Morning each September, parents are shown important aspects of the Literacy and Numeracy Curriculum and are provided with a pack of resources that can be used at home to support children's progress.
+In Y1, reading folders are sent home each day and curriculum homework is sent home in homework books regularly.
+At the Curriculum Morning (Welcome Meeting) each September, parents are shown important aspects of the Literacy and Numeracy Curriculum and are provided with a pack of resources that can be used at home to support children's progress.
 This is an important event that supports parents and develops good parent/teacher communication.

-In Y2 , spellings, numeracy, literacy/topic work is given out on Monday to return by Friday each week.
+In Y2, spellings, numeracy, literacy/topic work is given out each week.
 This is given in a homework folder with literacy homework book.
 Resource packs are also given to parents in Y2 to enable them to provide effective support to their children.
+Project-based homework may also be given to children on occasion.